AdobeDocs/analytics.en/help/implement/js/h-code/overview.md

 >[!IMPORTANT]
 >
 >This version of data collection is no longer supported.
-Upgrade to either [Adobe Experience Platform Launch](../../launch/overview.md) or [AppMeasurement for JavaScript](../overview.md).
+Upgrade to either [tags in Adobe Experience Platform](../../launch/overview.md) or [AppMeasurement for JavaScript](../overview.md).

 You must have access to your hosting servers to successfully implement a page with code to collect data.
 The following steps walk you through a basic Analytics H Code implementation.